 - Myriad travel experiences that include time spent in India, Russia, Tibet, Africa, Brazil and Turkey

 - Cycling over the Himalayas from Lhasa to Kathmandu in 2010

 - Completing the Maratona des Dolomites in Italy in 2011 (135 km bicycle race)

 - Crossing the Zambezi River from Botswana into Zambia via the ferry at Kazangula (2012) – not many white people take that route

-- Taking up trail running in 2013 with the desire to convert to an ultra-runner (there is a 100-miler somewhere in my future)
+- Taking up trail running with the desire to convert to an ultra-runner (there is a 100-miler somewhere in my future)

 This blog is a vehicle for cataloging those experiences.